-The credit unions vs. banks controversy is easy.
-This is based on my personal experience.
-First as yourself what is the purpose of a credit union and what is the purpose of a bank?
+The credit unions vs. banks’ controversy are easy to solve if you take a step back and look at the economic incentives.
+First, as yourself what is the purpose of a credit union and what is the purpose of a bank?

-The people who work there are usually do not care about in you any way.
-Bank nickle and dime you with fees.
-They try to sell you everything from insurance to stocks and mutual funds and put themselves out there as the one stop solution to all your financial problems.
-However, this all come at a price, that is fees.
+The people who work there are usually do not care about in you anyway.
+Banks nickel and dime you with fees for their sales bonus.
+They try to sell you everything from insurance to stocks and mutual funds and put themselves out there as the one-stop solution to all your financial problems.
+However, this all comes at a price, that is fees.

 Some banks have financial planners on hand, financial planners are nothing more than salesmen, who want to sell you products again with fees.